-Note: The following is part of a series of columns exploring use of rivers in the early history of Georgia and Bulloch County.
+Note: The following is part of a series of columns about early shipping in Georgia and Bulloch County.

 Man of the Decade